The Major and the Minors in Spanish

 Beyond the Classroom

 We encourage you to explore learning opportunities beyond the classroom.
 For example, you may want to consider getting involved with the Spanish Academic Society, Sigma Delta Pi.
+You might also consider a study abroad program or service opportunties.
+See a member of the Spanish faculty for more information.

 Information on student teaching, the education core, and on other approved teaching minors is available here.